-“I’m talking about all that noise before the uniformed ape showed up!”
+“I’m talking about all that noise before the pig in a uniform showed up!”
 I said.
 “And boy, don’t I wish that asshole had shot me in broad daylight in this neighborhood with a witness!”

 “What witness?” asked Citizen Jim, looking around.

 “I’ll just assume that you’re either making a bad joke, or that you’re truly being dense right now,” I said.
 “I’m going inside and I’m going to go back to sleep.
-You start that noise up again and I won’t wait for police – I’ll come out here with a plastic hairbrush and beat the backs of your legs until you can’t walk or sit down!”
+You start that noise up again and I won’t wait for the police—I’ll come out here with a plastic hairbrush and beat the backs of your legs until you can’t walk or sit down!”

 “Don’t you want to know why I’m here?”
 Citizen Jim asked.

 I closed my eyes and let my knees go weak in a pretended half-collapse.
 “I’m tired.
 Please leave me alone,” I whined.

 “Look, it’s not my fault you started this story at seven in the morning and then fooled around all day without finishing it until now,” Citizen Jim said.
 “You know you’ve got a definite window of time outside of which you can’t finish a Citizen Jim story.
 Now get inside and let me explain why I’m here.”